 Daniel L. Schmid

 Mr. Schmid’s practice focuses on all aspects of patent litigation.
 He has experience with infringement and invalidity contentions, claim construction and Markman hearings; mediations; preparation of expert reports; depositions of expert and fact witnesses; and drafting and negotiating license agreements.
-Mr. Schmid was named a “Texas Rising Star” in 2017.
+Mr. Schmid was named a “Texas Rising Star” in 2017 and 2018.

 Mr. Schmid has also prosecuted patents in a range of technical disciplines, including software, mechanical, and biomedical applications, has handled a patent licensing dispute in the Delaware Court of Chancery, and has experience in copyright and antitrust litigation.